Sigmmma/c20/src/content/h3odst/guides/firefight/firefight-setup/readme.md

 When you've done setting everything up in your scripts and scenario file, you can try it out in tag test by placing the following commands inside init.txt which you should create inside your **H3ODSTEK** folder if it does not exist already.

 ```
+;Difficulty
 game_difficulty heroic
+;Game variant
 game_set_variant #variant_name_survival#
+;Insertion point - set this to the one used by your starting points
+game_insertion_point_set 4
+;Path to your scenario file
 game_start "path\to\your\scenario"
 ```

-Your scenario will load your map using the default survival variant from the `game_engine_settings_definition` tag and if everything is in place, Firefight will begin after a moment.
+Your scenario will load your map using the variant from the `game_engine_settings_definition` tag and if everything is in place, Firefight will begin after a short countdown.

 # Extra Information